sjb933/screeps-typescript-starter/README.md

 Typings dependencies are configured in the top-level `typings.json` file and will be installed to a local `./typings/` directory.

-# Deploy To Screep Server
+# Deploy To Screeps Server
 This project makes available a simple module for deploying to the Screeps server via the [REST API](http://support.screeps.com/hc/en-us/articles/203022612-Committing-scripts-using-direct-API-access).

 **NOTE**: Deployment via the API will override *all* files in the targeted branch.